My booking Plan a trip

 • 01 Are you a real company?

 Yes.
-Registered as Bookara Tours & Travel Ltd in Kenya, KATO member (KE/4421), TRA Class A licensed.
+Registered as Bookara Tours & Travel Ltd in Kenya, Kenya company no. PVT-KW192OWZ.
 Based in Nairobi.
 Founded 2021.
 Two co-founders (Henry Kay and Mercy Mbinya), four full-time staff, a network of senior driver-guides we work with on every trip.

 • 02 How big is your team?